A month ago, my husband messaged me a Jim Carrey video that made me cry.

 Do you want to become a crime scene investigator?

 Do you want to do makeup for a living?

 In a society focused so much on money, power, and levels of success, I want our girls to know that them being happy is what success really is all about.

-Invest in yourselves, my sweet and beautiful girls.
+Invest in yourselves, my sweet girls.

 “You can spend your whole life imagining ghosts, worrying about the pathway to the future, but all there will ever be is what’s happening here.
 And the decisions we make in this moment which are based in either love or fear.
 So many of us choose our path out of fear disguised as practicality; what we really want seems impossibly out of reach and ridiculous to expect so we never dare to ask the Universe for it.
 I’m saying, I’m the proof that you can ask the Universe for it.

 My father could have been a great comedian but he didn’t believe that was possible for him and so he made a conservative choice.
 Instead, he got a safe job as an accountant and when I was 12 years old, he was let go from that safe job and our family had to do whatever we could to survive.
 I learned many great lessons from my father, not the least of which, was that you could fail at what you DON’T want, so you might as well take a chance on doing what you love.”